i-witness/i-witness.github.io/docs/index.md

 ### "Be my iWitness" shortcut for iOS

+Free download using this [iCloud](https://www.icloud.com/shortcuts/4f763cf011454398b3ee25d635b6f2f6) link.

 #### Features

 - Launch using either touch or voice input to assist in any encounter with law enforcement,
   such as a traffic stop, stop-and-search or border control.
 - Automatically sends SOS messages with your location to pre-configured SMS & email contacts.
-- Records video from the rear-facing camera to save locally and upload to iCloud.
+- Records video from the rear-facing camera to save locally or to iCloud.
 - Easily share recorded video via social media to connect with other users.

 #### Installation instructions